-Multi-access edge computing refers to the area that is the edge of a network.
-Various access points may define the network edge, hence the multi-access in the name.
-MEC access points include cell phone towers, routers, WiFi, and data centers, to a name a few.
+Edge computing refers to computing happening at the edge of a network.
+Various access points define the network edge, hence the name for its architectural standard, Multi-access Edge Computing (MEC).
+Edge access points include cell phone towers, routers, WiFi, and local data centers.

 Edge computing is already a reality.
 It’s anticipated that a significant increase in connected technology will surge the demand for edge computing to alleviate network traffic.
-Santhosh Rao, Gartner’s principal research analyst, commented that “currently, around 10 percent of enterprise-generated data is created and processed outside a traditional centralized data center or cloud… By 2022, Gartner predicts this figure will reach 50 percent.”
+One major contributor to its growth is the Internet of Things (IoT).
+Santhosh Rao, Gartner’s senior analyst, commented that “currently, around 10 percent of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
+By 2025, Gartner predicts this figure will reach 75 percent.”

-The Advantages of MEC Being a Distributed Cloud
+The Advantages of Edge Computing as a Distributed Cloud

-- MEC solves the issue of maintaining connectivity while massive amounts of data are transmitted in real-time for the use of the Internet of Things (IoT) technology.
-MEC offloads data in the cloud during peaks in computing traffic, thus ensuring a quick, reliable, real-time connection.
+Edge computing offloads data to the cloud during peaks in computing traffic, thus ensuring a quick, reliable, real-time connection.